umyemri/notes/lang.md

 ## mediocre
 * r <- if you have a limited dataset, sure: r works great. but i wouldn't dare use r to parse raw census data or cdc mortality files.
 * sql <- more of a medium of expression than a language, imo. it's almost like markup in a way (beefy, move whole mountains, markup).
+* sas <- began to have issues with how it executes sql procs (different agg functions...), and it has curious differences from stata and sudaan when it comes to probablility outcomes. also... it's too pricey to develop a dependancy on. especially if i go elsewhere that doesn't invest in sas.